 CORAAL is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike (4.0) International license (https://creativecommons.org/licenses/by-nc-sa/4.0/).
 It is available for free and is downloadable from the above link.

-Updates to CORAAL are planned approximately quarterly, with the next update scheduled for early 2019.
-As for the ORAAL project, CORAAL was developed with support from the National Science Foundation (Grant No. BCS-1358724), and the University of Oregon.
+The next update to CORAAL is scheduled for late 2019.
+As with the ORAAL project, CORAAL was developed with support from the National Science Foundation (Grant No. BCS-1358724), and the University of Oregon.

 How to cite CORAAL